Daniel-Tietie/langgraph-multi-agent-system/README.md

 ## Why I Built This

-Wanted to learn how to build production-level AI systems, not just toy demos.
+Wanted to learn how to build production-level AI systems, not just demos.
 This project covers:

 - **Multi-agent coordination** - Getting AI agents to work together effectively
 - **Real-time systems** - WebSocket communication and live updates